 In 2017 London introduced a T-charge on those older (higher emitting) vehicles, but what happens to this money?
-The Greater London Authority should consider re-investing it back into communities and areas where people are most vulnerable for example schools and hospitals by donating pollution absorbing plants, such as bamboo palms, peace lilies and rubber plants or by planting trees and hedges between roads and schools to absorb and disperse pollution.
+The Greater London Authority should consider re-investing it back into communities and areas where people are most vulnerable, for example schools and hospitals, by donating pollution absorbing plants, such as bamboo palms, peace lilies and rubber plants or by planting trees and hedges between roads and schools to absorb and disperse pollution.

-The Institution recognises that this topic is tough challenge for Government, as air quality and climate change crosses five central departments.
+The Institution recognises that this topic is a tough challenge for Government, as air quality and climate change crosses five central departments.
 However, perhaps we are starting to see a consensus for this following from the joint inquiry on air quality launched in 2017 with four of the select committees combining forces.

 But this challenge is so big that we need everyone on board: Government, industry and society at large.